hiromataba/Trials-Review/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Hello Microverse
+# Review My Past Projects

-> This is the first microverse project to help us master and have a good understanding of what we have studied but also this project will help us to be ready for what is next
+> This project is going to help us master the review process and how to make a code review

 👤 **Aganze Mataba Henri**